 Piasau Camp, a residential area for the Shell Oil company in Miri was built along the peninsula in the 1950s and the area is filled with very serene Casuarina trees.
 The housing are built mostly in single story houses with a porch, while only some are double story.
 The area was marked for redevelopment in the late 2000s but was eventually overridden due to pressure from the public to designate the area as a Hornbill Nature Reserve, as wild hornbills are found inhabiting among the Casuarina trees and the natural environment.

 The Piasau Boat Club is located on the Northern end of the peninsula, near the Piasau Bridge.

 The Piasau Bridge served as a link to the peninsula from Piasau area.
 Originally built as a Bailey Bridge, the bridge was a secondary link in to Miri town.
 The Miri Ferry was the main link to town in the 1970s to 1990.
 The bridge marks the end point for larger boats into the river due to a height restriction.

 The Lutong Airfield was located after Piasau Camp, right in front of the Lutong beach.
 Utilizing nearly the full width of the peninsula - which is the thickest part of the peninsula - the airstrip had a long history.

 Lutong town sits at the end of the peninsula, marking the point where the the peninsula spreads out merging into the mainland as the Miri river makes a 'U-turn' along that area.

 The river mouth was dredged at least once in recent memory, a project meant for allowing bigger boats to enter easily.
-At the beginning of the early 2000s, the land reclamation project meant a complete remodeling of the section of the Miri river mouth and peninsula tip.
-Seawalls were built, the rivermouth was relocated, and a marina was added.
+In the beginning of the early 2000s, the start of the land reclamation project meant a complete remodeling of the section of the Miri river mouth and peninsula tip.
+Seawalls were built, the river mouth was relocated, and a marina was constructed.